titancoder12/My-First-Unity-Game/README.md

     - Select (The directory you downloaded into)/My First Unity Game/Prototype 1.
 Not selecting this directory will yield an error from Unity Hub!

     - Open up the project by clicking on the title Prototype 1.

+    - Do not update the code even if the system prompts you too, as this may break the game.

 3. Install required packages